vairylein/vairylein.github.io/publications.md

 ## Video Audio and Multimedia

+* 🎧 Together with my friend Elaine from the BIG lab, we spoke about creating inclusive future worlds on Episode 2 of the Imagine a world [podcast](https://worldbuild.ai/podcast/) with the Future of Life Institute.

 * 🎞️ Together with my talented animator and filmmaker sister [Yasmin Dwiputri](http://yasmindwiputri.com/index.html) I produced a few short films about Data Science and AI.